 Raymondskill Falls is a set of 3 cascading waterfalls located on Raymondskill Creek, located near Dingman’s.
 Hawks Falls, located in Hickory Run State Park, is near Lake Harmony and contains a full mile of scenic hiking trails.

-Enjoy an Adventure Park
+Get Active at an Adventure Park

 Tourists looking for some fun in the sun can visit several local adventure parks for a vast number of activities inspired by the geography of The Poconos.